BigPolarBear1/factorization/README.md

 I will optimize (uploaded code is crap need to fix a lot of things) what is here and document everything in my paper.
 My intuition of wanting to move up to higher degree is correct.. but I need to learn about number fields..
 I just cant punch past these limitations without number fields.
 So I will documented what I got so far in my paper.. learn number fields and in a year from now upload the next iteration of my paper and hopefully by then I am able to do what I'm actually trying to do.
 Ofcourse I would be going into the direction of NFS, but hopefully all the intuition and understanding build with this is going to help to push the envelope there.

+Update: mainly been focused on making the paper more presentable this week.
+Also just now quickly fixed that offset calculation so we end up with a constant that divides by the modulus.
+Tomorrow I'll start with the pre-sieving of the two linear polynomials... then write all that logic... because that's by large the biggest refactor and the sooner I get it over with the better...

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>